 The Startup Ecosystem Fights Back

 Despite the economic fallout, the startup ecosystem isn’t sitting silently.
-Both government and private organisations have launched a wide variety of grants and initiatives to help startups during these troubling times.
+Both government and private organizations have launched a wide variety of grants and initiatives to help startups during these troubling times.
 Here are just a few initiatives that have been launched so far:

-- USISITF COVID-19: The grant funded 11 unique ideas to battle COVID-19, between US and Indian partners.
+- USISITF COVID-19: The grant-funded 11 unique ideas to battle COVID-19, between US and Indian partners.
 Ignition Stage 1 teams got ₹50,00,000 and Ignition Stage 2 teams ₹1,00,00,000.

 - SIDBI SAFE: The bank launched a scheme to offer MSME’s loans of up to ₹50,00,000 at an interest rate of 5%.
 Any MSME manufacturing gloves, masks, ventilators and other critical gear can apply.

 - DST CAWACH: A joint initiative between the government of India and NSTEDB, CAWACH was a fund for startups making materials to combat COVID-19.
-Applications are now closed, with ₹56 crore being distributed to 54 startups across the country.
+Applications are now closed, with ₹56 crores being distributed to 54 startups across the country.

 Chip In if You Can